Greg Roe

-Gregory Vladimir Roe (born May 17, 1990) is widely credited as the developer of Freestyle Trampoline which is a new branch of acrobatics in which the athletes take a leading role in their training and competitive structure compared to the coaching-centred approach that has traditionally been the prevailing narrative in acrobatics for its entire history.
-Roe is a Canadian Entrepreneur, Biomchanics Coach, Social Media Influencer and Former-Athlete who has won several national gold medals in the gymnastics and trampoline disciplines.
-Greg is well known in the acrobatic industry for his daring skills and stunts on social media.
-He has appeared on numerous television shows including America's Got Talent (2015), Discovery Channel, Daily Planet, and Das Supertalent (Germany), showcasing his unique acrobatic talents.
+Gregory Vladimir Roe (born May 17, 1990) is widely credited as the developer of Freestyle Trampoline, a new branch of acrobatics in which the athletes take a leading role in their training and competitive structure compared to the coaching-centred approach that has traditionally been the prevailing narrative in acrobatics for its entire history.
+Roe is a Canadian entrepreneur, biomechanics coach, social media Influencer and former athlete who has won several national gold medals in the gymnastics and trampoline disciplines.
+He is well known in the acrobatic industry for his skills and stunts on social media.
+He has appeared on numerous television shows including America's Got Talent (2015), Discovery Channel, Daily Planet, and Das Supertalent (Germany), showcasing his acrobatic talents.
 He currently is co-founder of the Freestyle Trampoline Association and works on many acrobatic based projects around the world.

 Early life

 Vladimir Demidov was born on May 17, 1990, in Moscow, Soviet Union.
 Roe spent the first five years of his life in a Russian orphanage until he was adopted by a Canadian family.
-Maureen and Randy Roe, from Brampton, Ontario, Canada, welcomed Roe into their home along with their son, Douglas.Roe embraced his new Canadian culture but would keep his Russian name as a middle name, becoming Gregory Vladimir Roe.
+Maureen and Randy Roe, from Brampton, Ontario, Canada, welcomed Roe into their home along with their son, Douglas.
+Roe embraced his new Canadian culture but would keep his Russian name as a middle name, becoming Gregory Vladimir Roe.

-The orphanage has had lasting effects on Roe's mentality and how he views the world.
-The orphanage was rough on him and he took that rough mentality to Canada and struggled to fit in.
+The orphanage had lasting effects on Roe's mentality and how he viewed the world.
 He was regularly disciplined at school and got into physical altercations often.
-Diagnosed with ADHD, Roe found it hard to keep focused on one thing and was kicked out of his first gymnastics class by Alex Bard, former Gymnastics Women's National coach, and was told he would never make it in the Industry.
-Roe was able to use his ADHD to get creative and was quickly able to learn anything he set his mind too.
-Roe would learn to use sport and his creativity to his advantage for what would become his future lifelong passion.
+Diagnosed with ADHD, Roe found it hard to focus on one thing and was kicked out of his first gymnastics class by Alex Bard, former Gymnastics Women's National coach, and was told he would never make it in the Industry.
+However, Roe would learn to use sport and his creativity to his advantage for what would become his future lifelong passion.